What is heartburn?

 Despite its name, heartburn doesn’t affect the heart.
 Heartburn is a burning feeling in the lower chest, along with a sour or bitter taste in the throat and mouth.
 It usually occurs after eating a big meal or while lying down.
 The feeling can last for a few minutes or a few hours.

 Heartburn symptoms vary.
 They may be slight or extreme.
 The severity of heartburn may depend on what—and how much—you have eaten.
 The main symptom of heartburn is a burning feeling in your throat and chest.
 This happens when the acidic liquid from your food or drink comes back up into your esophagus.
 You may have difficulty swallowing or choke on this acid.
 It may even make you hoarse or cough.

 When you eat, food passes from your mouth down a tube called the esophagus.
 The esophagus is about 10 inches long in most people.
 To enter the stomach, the food must pass through an opening between the esophagus and stomach.
 This opening acts like a gate to allow food to pass into the stomach.
 Usually, this opening closes as soon as food passes through.
 But if it doesn’t close all the way, acid from your stomach can get through the opening and into your esophagus.
 This is called reflux.
 Stomach acid can irritate the esophagus and cause heartburn.

 Hiatal hernia also can cause heartburn.
 Hiatal hernia is a condition in which part of the stomach is pushed up through the diaphragm (the muscle wall between the stomach and chest) and into the chest.

 Heartburn symptoms are easy to recognize.
-If you think you may have heartburn, talk with your doctor.
+If you think you may have this condition, talk with your doctor.
 They will likely be able to diagnose you based on your symptoms.

 Can heartburn be prevented or avoided?